Bonded Neutral vs Floating Neutral Generators: The Basics of Electrical Systems

 Bonding also helps prevent electric arcs from occurring during maintenance work, such as removing faulty components from within the generator.

-The other method is by checking for voltage differences inside the breaker box between neutral bar wire coming out of breakers and ground bars going back to panel boards (main electrical panel).
-Typically there should be about 120 volts difference but some homes run at around 100 volts difference.
+The other way is by checking for voltage differences inside the breaker box between neutral bar wire coming out of breakers and ground bars going back to panel boards (main electrical panel).
+Typically there should be about 120 volts difference, but some homes run at around 100 volts difference.

 You can also check the type of neutral bonding on a generator by looking in the manual or visiting the manufacturer’s website.
 You can also call and ask them directly.